inbo/alien-species-portal/README.md

 # Build/Run docker image

+The dockerfile needs to be updated only when some of the **dependencies** for `alienSpecies` changed.
-The dockerfile is generated automatically by packamon: do not edit by hand.
+This file is generated automatically by packamon: please do not edit by hand.
-First, build the latest alienSpecies_*.tar.gz file.
-The dockerfile can then be updated wrt this latest tar.gz file by running code chunk below in R.
-The argument `skipMissingDependencies` is used to skip an error when trying to install github R packages.
+The following commands are run to update this dockerfile.
 TODO: Add link to packamon - currently using develop branch

 ```